GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_projections_wiki.md

 1. Open a QGIS projeckt
 2. In the very down right corner of QGIS you find the butten `EPSG`.
 The number next to it is the EPSG Code currently used in the project.
 For more information click on the button.
 ![](/fig/EPSG_Code.png)
 3. The window `Project Properties` will open.
-Here you can view all availble CRS/EPSG-Code and their properties.
+Here you can view all available CRS/EPSG-Code and their properties.
 4. To change the CRS/EPSG-code, select the one you want to use and click `Apply`.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_change_project_CRS.mp4"></video>